 What Is a Diode Laser?

 Diode lasers are compact, solid-state devices that generate coherent light from semiconductor material.
 They are constructed using materials like gallium arsenide (GaAs) or gallium nitride (GaN).
 They operate by applying an electrical current to the semiconductor material, which stimulates the emission of coherent photons.
 Diode lasers are compact, making them ideal for portable applications.
 They can be designed to emit light across a wide range of wavelengths from ultraviolet (UV) to near-infrared (NIR) and mid-infrared (MIR).
 They can operate as continuous waves (CW) or pulsed emitters.
-Diode lasers are used in diverse sectors such as: telecommunications, data storage, barcode scanners, hair removal, medical/cosmetic treatments, displays, research tools, and manufacturing.
+Diode lasers are used in diverse sectors such as telecommunications, data storage, barcode scanners, hair removal, medical/cosmetic treatments, displays, research tools, and manufacturing.

 What Is the Origin of Diode Lasers?

 The first diode lasers were developed in the early 1960s.
-The most significant steps were made by Robert N. Hall (General Electric, G.E.) who developed gallium arsenide (GaAs) IR laser diodes.
+The most significant steps were made by Robert N. Hall (General Electric, G.E.), who developed gallium arsenide (GaAs) IR laser diodes.
 Nick Holonyak Jr. (also G.E.) developed gallium arsenide phosphide (GaAsP) devices, emitting visible light, also in 1962.
 Zhores I. Alferov developed heterostructure lasers with multiple semiconductor junctions in the 1970s in the Soviet Union.
 This improved the efficiency and performance of diode lasers, making them more practical and usable.

-How Does Diode Laser Work?
+How Does a Diode Laser Work?

 The diode laser is designed with reflective surfaces at the ends, forming an “optical cavity.”
 The photons reflect internally, and optical feedback enhances the stimulated emissions and results in narrow-band, coherent light.
 Stimulating emission also occurs when a photon interacts with an excited electron, causing it to emit another photon.
 These additional photons are identical to the triggering photon, leading to amplification.
 As the stimulated emission continues and photons are reflected within the cavity, the intensity of the laser energy increases.